mbarbon/mbarbon.github.io/index.md

 ---
 ## Current position

-Since May 2013 I work for Booking.com as a full-time employee.
+Since August 2017 I work for Prymr BV as co-founder and developer

 ## Bio sketch